 Most campgrounds are equipped with a fuse or circuit breaker at the receptacle (which we recommend shutting off before engaging or disengaging the power cord.)
 This protects the park's wiring, as well as the power cord on your vehicle from electrical damage.
 If electrical power fails, contact the park attendants and have them check the fuse or breaker for your supply receptacle.

-INVERTER UNIT - 1000W -If Equipped
+INVERTER UNIT - 1000W

-The inverter changes 12-volt DC battery power into 120-volt AC power for use by 120volt AC equipment inside the coach.
-The inverter unit is located inside an exterior compartment.
+The inverter changes 12-volt DC battery power into 120-volt AC power for use by 120volt AC equipment inside the motorhome.
+The inverter unit is located inside an interior cabinet.